7 Debt Settlement Alternatives To Save Your Credit Score

 • Stick to a strict payment schedule.
 Missing a payment defeats the purpose.

-Alternative 2: Balance Transfer Credit Cards
+Option 2: Save Money with Balance Transfer Credit Cards

 Pros: